Carreau/phd-dissertation/parts/part2.rst

 ..
 2

-Carboxylated polystyrene beads (Polysciences, Philadelphia, PA) of 4.34 ± 0.239 μm (Standard deviation) diameter were used as actin-bead and probe-beads.
+Carboxylated polystyrene beads (Polysciences, Philadelphia, PA) of 4.34 ± 0.239 μm (Standard deviation) diameter were used as actin-beads and probe-beads.

 Beads are stored at 4°C.

-Before coating by BSA (probe bead) or pWA (actin-bead), bead solution is cleaned by centrifugation at 5000 rpm, 2min.
-Supernatant is removed, and pellet is resuspended in X-Buffer.
+Before being coated by BSA (probe-bead) or pWA (actin-bead), the bead solution is cleaned by centrifugation at 5000 rpm, 2min.
+After removing the supernatant, the pellet is resuspended in X-Buffer.
 This procedure is repeated twice.